-Once an Incomplete grade is approved, remaining work must be completed and submitted to the LearnCenter no later than week 5 of the subsequent term.
-It is the responsibility of a student to complete any outstanding academic work and notify the faculty member so that the Incomplete can be changed to a final, earned grade.
-If there is no change in work completed, Academic Leadership will change the Incomplete Grade to the earned based on submitted work.
+Upon approval of an Incomplete Grade, the outstanding tasks must be finished and submitted to the LearnCenter within the designated 3-week time period.
+The student is responsible for completing any outstanding academic work and notifying the faculty member so that the Incomplete can be changed to a final, earned grade.
+If there is no change in the work completed, the Incomplete Grade will be changed to the earned grade based on the submitted work.
 No work submitted outside of the LearnCenter will be accepted for grading.

 Students may not request a Leave of Absence (LOA) concurrent with an Incomplete Grade period.
-It is the University's expectation that the student will complete any missing course work while simultaneously attending a new course.
+The University expects the student to complete any missing coursework while simultaneously attending a new course.
 See the Leave of Absence (LOA) policy for additional information.